MattySplatties/python-challenge/README.md

 PyPoll
 Python script for helping a small, rural town modernize its vote-counting process.

-Given two sets of poll data (election_data_1.csv and election_data_2.csv).
-Each dataset is composed of three columns: Voter ID, County, and Candidate.

 Created a Python script that analyzes the votes and calculates each of the following: